 What SOS is doing

-Our volunteers are providing physiotherapy and related services for those who would not otherwise have access to these services.
-Partnering with the Salvation Army, we are committed to ensuring the homeless, those at risk, and those in desperate need of good health outcomes in urban areas, receive quality physiotherapy in a safe environment where all clients are treated with respect, dignity and care, and privacy is assured.More Details
+Our volunteers are providing physiotherapy and podiatry services for those who would not otherwise have access to these services.
+Partnering with the Salvation Army, we are committed to ensuring the homeless, those at risk, and those in desperate need of good physical health outcomes in urban areas, receive quality physiotherapy and podiatry in a safe environment where all clients are treated with respect, dignity and care, and privacy is assured.More Details